felixlopz/hubrise-test-task/content/apps/tastycloud/en/map-ref-codes.md

 ---

-**IMPORTANT NOTE**: If you change the name of a product on your EPOS the EPOS ref code will remain the same.
+**IMPORTANT NOTE**: If you change the name of a product on your EPOS, the EPOS ref code will remain the same.
 The change will therefore not be registered in TastyCloud.
 It is advised that, under such circumstances, the product be deleted and a new one created.

 ---